AFAgarap/AFAgarap.github.io/_pages/about.md

 Hello!

-My name is Abien Fred Agarap and I am currently a Master of Science in Computer Science student at De La Salle University - Manila.
-I am also a Junior Academy Mentor at the New York Academy of Sciences, where I mentor high school students from around the world.
+My name is Abien Fred Agarap and I am currently a Master of Science in Computer Science student at De La Salle University - Manila, where I am currently being advised by Dr. Arnulfo P. Azcarraga.

 My research interests are the foundations of deep learning, game theory for deep learning, representation learning, and interpretability of machine learning.